department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:
+You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and at least one of the following is true for you:
 - You got sick or injured while serving in the military and can link your condition to this illness or injury, **or**
 - You had an illness or injury before you joined the military, and serving made it worse